tigre-bleu/wordlist-combinator/README.md

 Simple tool to merge different words into a single one with customized separators.
 This tool was designed to build password candidates from a dictionnary of words that could be part of the password.

-The tool can work in twi ways:
+The tool can work in two ways:

 **A single file is provided as parameter:**